 BOAT

-In Galapagos you can find tours on vessels ranging from 12-passenger yachts to 50-100 passenger cruise ships.
+In Galapagos you can find tours on vessels ranging from 16-passenger yachts to 40-100 passenger cruise ships.
 Boats carrying 16 passengers are the norm.
 Unless you are specifically aiming for the comfort and luxury provided by a cruise ship, a smaller vessel offers a more intimate visit to the islands.
 The advantages of a small boat are that you are in a smaller group, you get a more personal feel for the islands, photography is better if you are not sandwiched between large groups of people, and it allows for a more flexible schedule.
-Most cruise ships are tightly run, time-conscious ships with little to no flexibility in the time in which you go on shore or snorkel.
+Most cruise ships are tightly run, with little to no flexibility in when you go on shore or snorkel.
 Cruise ships also have restricted itineraries and are unable to visit some sites such as Genovesa Island.

 BUDGET

 Note: While choosing a trip look closely at the cost, and what it includes.
-If not included remember to add the cost of your round-trip flight out to the islands (about $550 per person including the INGALA transit card), hotel nights in Quito or Guayaquil, and the park entrance fee (about $100).
-Also remember tip money for your crew and guide and spending money for sodas and alcoholic beverages on board and t-shirts and other souvenirs.
+If not included remember to add the cost of your round-trip flight out to the islands (about $550 per person), hotel nights in Quito or Guayaquil, and the park entrance fee ($200).
+Also remember tip money for your crew and guide and spending money for local souvenirs.